THE REGIONAL COOPERATIVE AGREEMENT

-The Regional Cooperative Agreement (RCA) is an intergovernmental agreement for the East Asia & Pacific region, under the auspices of the IAEA, in which the Government Parties undertake, in cooperation with each other and with the IAEA to promote and coordinate cooperative research, development (R&D) and training projects in nuclear science and technology through their appropriate national institutions.
+an intergovernmental agreement for the East Asia & Pacific region, under the auspices of the IAEA, in which the Government Parties undertake, in cooperation with each other and with the IAEA to promote and coordinate cooperative research, development (R&D) and training projects in nuclear science and technology through their appropriate national institutions.

-Since the establishment of RCA in 1972, RCA has expanded its membership from ten to eighteen Member states to promote collaborative activities in nuclear science and technology through a number of RCA projects.
+its membership has expanded from 10 to 22 Government Parties to promote collaborative activities in nuclear science and technology through a number of RCA projects.
 RCA projects have contributed significantly in a number of priority areas vital to regional socio-economic development, such as agriculture, health care, industry and environmental protection.

-During more than 40 years of the RCA's existence, the participating countries and the Agency have accumulated valuable experience of cooperation and of coordinating nuclear related development activities in the region.
+During more than 50 years of the RCA's existence, the participating countries and the Agency have accumulated valuable experience of cooperating and coordinating nuclear related development activities in the region.